andyegli/daysave.app/docs/md_aeg/daysave_user_stories.md

 ## 👤 User Personas
 - **Archithect**: Designing the software Archidecture
 - **Guest**: An unregistered visitor exploring the app
+- **TrialUser: A registered user with limited funcctionality allowed access untill the end of the trial periode
-- **Member**: A registered user who can save, comment, and organize content
+- **Subscriber**: A registered user with access to his content untill the endof the subscribed periode who can save, comment, and organize content
-- **Admin**: A privileged user who manages the system, users, tags, and moderation
+- **Admin**: A privileged user who manages the system, users, content, tags, and comment.
 - **AIBackend**: Backend service for tagging, summarizing, and categorizing

 ## Authentication and Security